 In addition to the above, CDBG-CV will provide assistance to businesses to create or retain 50 jobs and provide technical assistance to businesses that cannot obtain assistance from other avenues provided in the CARES Act.
-The Financial Empowerment Center will assist 600 people with financial counseling and planning services and expanded Internet access will serve 76,455 people.
+Multiple Public Service projects funded with CDBG-CV dollars will serve over 11,000 people.
+Public service projects will include, but are not limited to, financial counseling and planning services for 600 people, emergency payments for a minimum of 150 households, crisis services and emergency payments for 75 domestic violence survivors, food pantry services for 212 seniors, and daily food delivery to 300 individuals, totaling 109,200 meals delivered annually.